aturner6/Team10-TrashSorter-Miniproject/README.md

 # References

 # Flowchart of the system
+The flow chart of the system is under state-flow/Mini_Project_State_Diagram.drawio.pdf
 # Schematic of the device

 # Mechanical design and CAS drawings/STLs of enclosure